neboduus/chat-parser/ASSIGNMENT.md

 ## General requirements

-The goal is to support the cases listed above in the best way you can.
+The goal is to support the cases listed above in the best way you can and show us your workflow so we can understand better your skills.

 **IMPORTANT:** Provide a README with instructions on how to compile and run the application.